Ntsekees/Nahaiwa/description.md

 All the other morpheme belonging to this slot are proclitics; below is a non-exhaustive list of them:

   • ⟪m⟫, the syllabic nasal clitic.
 This syllabic nasal is preceded by an unwritten glottal stop.
-Furthermore, it may assimilate in place of articulation with the following consonant (see `§ Morphophonology and Morphology` for details).
+Furthermore, it may assimilate in place of articulation with the following consonant (see § `Morphophonology and Morphology` for details).
     This clitic may occur on nouns and adverbials and indicates that the word is a complement of the predicate underlying the immediately preceding contentive word, as opposed to being an independent complement of the main predicate of the current clause.
   • ⟪θa⟫: indicates that the current clause is terminated and the word marked with this clitic belongs to the next outer clause, and is a continuation thereof.
   • ⟪kʼwa⟫: indicates the closure of two clauses, so that the marked word belongs to the third-to-last opened clause in the order of clause nesting.
   • ...

-§§§ Role Slot
+### Role Slot

 This slot may be subdivised into further subslots in certain cases.

-§§§§ Root Verb Roles
+#### Root Verb Roles

 A sentence may contain only one root verb, or “main verb”, and it is always the first word of the sentence.
 When a root verb occurs in a stream of words, it signals that a new sentence begins at that position.